CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M16-Gettingstarted.md

 ## Overview

-In this module, you'll learn how to create and deploy a generative AI model using Azure AI Foundry.
+In this lab, you'll learn how to create and deploy a generative AI model using Azure AI Foundry.
 You'll then build and test an AI agent capable of performing language tasks like translation and detection.

 ## Objectives

 By the end of this lab, you will:

-1: Create an Azure AI Foundry project
+1. Create an Azure AI Foundry project
-2: Deploy a generative AI model
+2. Deploy a generative AI model
-3: Create an AI agent
+3. Create an AI agent
-4: Test your agent
+4. Test your agent

 ## Pre-requisites